Imagine Beyond! Distributionally Robust Auto-Encoding for State Space Coverage in Online Reinforcement Learning: Experiments

 where $\hat{\mathcal{ G}}$ is a test set of goals evenly spread on $S$, and $X(.)$ stands for the projection of the input state to its pixel representation.
 Note that goal achievement is measured in the true state space.
 The knowledge of $S$ is only used for evaluation metrics, remaining hidden to the agent.

 \paragraph{Environments}

 We consider two kinds of environments, with observations as images of size $82 \times 82$.
+Additional results on image of size $128 \times 128$ are also provided in appendix~\ref{app:img_size}.
 In {\em Pixel continuous PointMazes}, we evaluate the different algorithms over 4 hard-to-explore continuous point mazes.
 The action space is a continuous vector $(\delta x, \delta y)=[0,1]^2$.
 Episodes start at the bottom left corner of the maze.
 Reaching the farthest area requires at least 40 steps in any maze.
 States and goals are pixel top-down view of the maze with a red dot highlighting the corresponding xy position. {\em Pixel Reach-Hard-Walls} is adapted from the Reach-v2 MetaWorld benchmark \citep{yu2021metaworldbenchmarkevaluationmultitask}.
 We add 4 brick walls that limit the robotic arm's ability to move freely.
 At the start of every episode, the robotic arm is stuck between the walls.